SMPP specification

 Bind parameters

 The length of the password required depends on your SMPP library rather than the SMPP v3.4 protocol itself.
-It is advised to use a library that enables a setup with a password length greater than 8 characters.
-If you need additional information, contact our Support (opens in a new tab) team to adjust the password strength policy on your account.
+Use a library that supports passwords longer than 8 characters.
+If you need additional information, contact our Support to adjust the password strength policy on your account.

-You are allowed to bind as a transmitter, receiver or a transceiver.
+You can bind as a transmitter, receiver, or a transceiver.
 To receive delivery reports, you must bind as a transceiver or a receiver.

-By default, you are allowed to bind with 4 sessions.
-There is no other throughput (TPS) limitations besides internet speed.
+By default, you can bind with up to 4 sessions.
+There are no other throughput (TPS) limitations besides internet speed.

 PDU types